SyncfusionExamples/web-bind-PostgreSQL-database-to-pivot-table/README.md

-# how-to-bind-PostgreSQL-database-to-pivot-table
+# How to bind PostgreSQL database to a Pivot Table

-A quick start project that shows how to bind PostgreSQL database to the Syncfusion pivot table.
+A quick start project for connecting a PostgreSQL database to a Syncfusion Pivot Table.
+This repository includes a Web API Controller ([MyWebService](./MyWebService/)) for retrieving data from a PostgreSQL database, as well as a quick start samples in the [TypeScript](./Typescript/) and [JavaScript](./Javascript/) platforms that display the retrieved data in a Syncfusion Pivot Table.